AliseToca/FridgeRecipes/README.md

 - Get personalized recipe suggestions based on available ingredients
 - Browse and search for recipes by category, name, or missing ingredients
 - Save favorite recipes to profile
+- Edit profile info
+- Login/Register as User
+- Rate and comment on recipes

+There are also admin accounts that can moderate comments and all the systems users.

 Technologies used: